szjani/predaddy/src/predaddy/domain/README.md

 ### Commands and Events

 It is required to implement `Command` interface in command and `DomainEvent` interface in domain event classes.
-Since these interfaces extend `ObjectInterface`, it is recommended to extend `Object` in your classes which can be also found in precore library.
+Since these interfaces extend `ObjectInterface`, it is recommended to extend `Object`, which can be found in precore library.

-All commands store the ID of the aggregate which should be passed to, and the current state hash of the aggregate.
-Both parameters are optional.
-ID should be NULL if the purpose of the command is creating a new aggregate.
-The state hash field can be used to define which version of the aggregate the user has operated on.
-This check must be enforced by the command handler.
-If you don't need it, just leave it when you instantiate the command class.
+All commands store the ID of the appropriate aggregate.
+Command handlers are responsible to create/load aggregates, modify their state and persist them.

+`DomainEvent` also knows the ID of the aggregate, but it also provide a state hash.
+It must be the same as in the aggregate, which should be changed all the time, after the state of the aggregate is modified.
+It is intended to solve lost update problem: http://www.w3.org/1999/04/Editing/.
+If an aggregate must be validated, the command should implement `StateHashAware` interface.

-These values also occur in domain event objects.
-If a domain event extends `AbstractDomainEvent` and an AR extends `AbstractAggregateRoot`, both parameters can be omitted during event object construction since they will be populated automatically.
+If a domain event extends `AbstractDomainEvent` and an AR extends `AbstractAggregateRoot`, both the ID and state hash parameters can be omitted during event object construction since they will be populated automatically.

-### Command handling
+### Process

-There are two ways to handle commands:
- 1. You create your own command handlers
- 2. predaddy forwards all commands directly to the appropriate aggregate

-You can mix these ways.
-Even if your application is configured to use the second approach, you can register your own command handlers in order to override the builtin process.
+If a command is a `DirectCommand` and `DirectCommandBus` is being used, predaddy automatically does the following things:
+ 1. If the aggregate ID is null in the command, predaddy assumes a new aggregate need to be created.
+ 2. Otherwise the appropriate aggregate will be loaded from the given `Repository`, and the command will be forwarded to the aggregate.
+ 3. If the command implements `StateHashAware` interface, the aggregate state will be validated.

+If the command handler process for a particular `Command` is complicated, a specific command handler can be registered to the command bus.
+In this case, predaddy will forward the command to the handler and will not do anything.

-The CQRS example follows the first, the ES follows the second approach.
+The CQRS example uses `CommandBus`, command will not be forwarded to the aggregate.
+However, the second example applies commands directly on the aggregate.
 The read storage synchronization is not part of the examples below.

 ### CQRS